zchee/golang-wiki/Mobile.md

-Go mobile subrepository adds support for mobile platforms (Android and iOS) and will provide tools to build mobile applications.
+Go mobile subrepository adds support for mobile platforms (Android and iOS) and provides tools to build mobile applications.

 There are two strategies you can follow to include Go into your mobile stack: